ruby-rdf/rdf-tabular/README.md

 ## Features

-RDF::Tabular parses CSV or other Tabular Data into [RDF][] and JSON.
+RDF::Tabular parses CSV or other Tabular Data into [RDF][] and JSON using the [W3C CSVW][] specifications, currently undergoing development.

 Install with `gem install rdf-tabular`